Search This Blog

 The previous most expensive burger was the FleurBurger 5000 made of Kobe beef with foie gras and black truffles, served with a bottle of Chateau Pétrus 1990 for $5,000 at Fleur de Lys in Las Vegas.

-The world record for eating a 9lb Big Daddy Cheeseburger is 27min 0sec by Sonya Thomas.
+The world record for eating a 9lb Big Daddy Cheeseburger is 27min 0sec by Sonya Thomas on January 21, 2006.
 Sonya Thomas also holds the record for eating seven 3/4lb ‘Thickburgers’ in 10 minutes.

 A Burger King "Quad Stacker" cheeseburger, containing four patties and bacon

-The world's biggest burger was served in Las Vegas, Nevada and called the Quadruple Bypass Burger.
-It was also noted down by the Guinness World Records as the world's most calorific burger.
+The world's biggest burger was served in Las Vegas and called the Quadruple Bypass Burger.
+It was also noted down by the Guinness World Records as the world's most calorific burger with a whopping 9,982 calories.

 As a result of a blending process that takes place after slaughter, the meat in an average single fast-food burger contains meat from 55 different cows.